 An Inside View on Real Estate Profit Margins

 Earnings matter.
 This is as true in energy, industrials and consumer staples as it is in real estate.
-After all, people invest in real estate to make money.
-As a result, MPF Research thought it would be interesting to view real estate performance in terms of net profit margin similar to the way corporate profitability is measured.
+After all, people invest in real estate to make money, so keeping an eye on profit margins is a must.
+MPF Research thought it would be interesting to view real estate performance in term of net profit margins similar to the way corporate profitability is measured.

 We define net profit margin as reported net income / rental revenue.
 More specifically, this analysis is based on publicly traded REITs with a minimum of $100 million in annual revenue and at least 10 years of operating performance.
 There were two exceptions: Monmouth Real Estate Investment Corporation, an industrial REIT which fell below the revenue threshold, and Douglas Emmett, Inc., an office REIT which went public in 2006, falling short of the time requirement.
 (A full list of component companies is provided at the end.)